Miriam García

-Miriam Vanessa García Muñoz (born 14 February 1998), known as Miriam García, is a Mexican professional football midfielder who currently plays for Juárez of the Liga MX Femenil, the first professional women's football league in Mexico.
+Miriam Vanessa García Muñoz (born 14 February 1998), known as Miriam García, is a Mexican professional football midfielder who currently plays for Pachuca of the Liga MX Femenil, the first professional women's football league in Mexico.

 In 2017, she helped Chivas win the first professional women's football championship in the country in front of 32,466 spectators.

 García represented Mexico on the under-20 national team and helped the team win the 2018 CONCACAF Women's U-20 Championship.
 She was subsequently named Most Valuable Player (MVP) of the tournament.